Risk Specialists for the Entire SPAC Lifecycle From IPO to De-SPAC and Beyond

 Although the number of SPAC-related securities class action claim settlements reached in the last 10 years has been limited, this is partially due to only a small percentage of SPACs completing the de-SPAC process.
 Litigation, however, has occurred after the business combination, and typically alleges poor due diligence.
 Litigation after combination typically alleges poor due diligence (for example, discovering that the target company’s financials were not accurate or their business prospects were misleading after the business combination).

-Marsh is uniquely positioned to be a SPAC’s risk advisor through the de-SPAC process and for the post-close new company by leveraging:
+Marsh is uniquely positioned to be a SPAC’s risk advisor through the de-SPAC process and for the post-close new company:

 - Pre-acquisition insurance and risk management due diligence.

 - Insurance capital solutions to address deal risks including representations and warranties, environmental, and tax.

 - Deep industry knowledge from more than 20 global groups providing industry-specific experience and insights.

 - Customized insurance and risk solutions for the post-close entity, ensuring a smooth transition from SPAC to an operating company.

 - Claims advocacy.